-EIT consists of a 40,000+ square foot building containing a reception area, offices, conference rooms, a technical resource library, 28 classrooms and laboratories that are computer ready, book store, student lounge, outside deck areas, and a separate manufacturing educational lab area.
+EIT consists of a 40,000+ square foot building containing a reception area, offices, conference rooms, a technical resource library, 28 classrooms and laboratories that are computer ready, bookstore, student lounge, outside deck areas, and a separate manufacturing educational lab area.
 Ample parking is available.
 The school is located in the Millcreek Mall and is convenient to the I-90 and I-79 interchanges.
-Additionally, the school also operates a Satellite Location, located at 122 West 13th Street, Erie PA which houses the laboratory portion of the Automotive Body Technician program.